developer-advocacy-dremio/dremio-cloud-dremioframe/docs/data_engineering/ingestion_patterns.md

 ### Local Dataframes (Pandas/Arrow)

-If you have data in a Pandas DataFrame or PyArrow Table, you can use `create_table` for a more straightforward approach, or `insert`/`create` for more control.
+If you have data in a Pandas DataFrame or PyArrow Table, the recommended approach for creating new tables is `client.create_table`.

 ```python
 import pandas as pd